 Studies indicate that a contaminated hand can transfer its viable contamination to seven different subjects or surfaces.
 One of two common items is a clean paper towel and soap dispenser with average transfer rate ranges between 0.01% to 0.64% and 12.4% to 13.1% respectively.
 We touch our face nearly 2-5 times a minute i.e., 2000 to 3000 times a day.
 In fact, whatever contamination we have on our hands is also getting transferred to our face.
 We may wonder whether our hand soap is capable of killing all the potentially pathogenic microbes.
 Are we washing our hands correctly and does it really help?
 We often use hand wash, sanitizers without giving attention to their content and standards.
 Do they qualify for antimicrobial purpose?
 Moreover, our greeting gestures further contribute to the spread of the germs.

 For healthcare workers, the protected physical contact is a non-avoidable choice.
 Healthcare workers and doctors should change their gloves while switching from one patient to another.
 Avoiding greetings which involve physical contacts especially during outbreaks can provide a preventive approach to managing outbreaks.
 Hospitals need to improve compliance with hand hygiene.
-Handshake free zone can be one alternative in hospitals, but they aren’t designed to replace hand washing but to complement it.
-Creating handshake free zone will also bring attention to the hands as vectors for disease as well as improve compliance with hand hygiene.
-It is an easy and inexpensive way to reduce infections.
+Handshake free zone can be one alternative in hospitals.
+But they aren’t designed to replace hand washing but to complement it.
+Creating handshake free zone will also bring attention to the hands as vectors for disease.
+It will also improve compliance with hand hygiene and an easy and inexpensive way to reduce infections.